Instructional Standards in the Monster Project

 Identify physical characteristics of places, both local and global.

-17.A.1b Identify the characteristics and purposes of geographic representations including maps, globes, graphs, photographs, software, digital images and be able to locate specific places using each.
+Identify the characteristics/purposes of geographic representations including maps, globes, graphs, photographs, software, digital images and be able locate specific places using each.

 Foreign Language